18harsh/CoronaVirus-Voice-Assistant/README.md

 <b>like</b>:

-How many cases are there in India
+How many cases are there in India?

-How many people died in Japan
+How many people died in Japan?

-active cases in Mainland China
+active cases in Mainland China?

+etc

 # Requirements:
 BeautifulSoup